NukedArea/ansible-pi-bootstrap/README.md

     export ANSIBLE_INVENTORY=${PWD}/inventory/hosts

-Set path to your public SSH key.
-The public key will be installed on the ansible user `authorized_keys` file.
-If you want to install more than one public keys, just separate them with a colon character ':'.
+Set path to your public SSH keys.
+The public keys will be installed on the ansible user `authorized_keys` file.
+If you want to install more than one public keys, just separate them with a colon character `:`.
 Warning, this process is exclusive.
 Old public keys already present in the `authorized_keys` file will be dropped.

+    # export only one key
     export ANSIBLE_SSH_PUBKEY=${HOME}/.ssh/ansible_key.pub

+    # export more than one key
+    export ANSIBLE_SSH_PUBKEY=${HOME}/.ssh/ansible_key.pub:${HOME}/.ssh/another_key.pub

 # Test the ansible connection